2020 | Annual Actuarial Awards, in partnership with the French Institute of Actuaries

 The Foundation places great importance on the development of actuarial science and risk management, and each year rewards the best actuarial diploma dissertation submitted by a French, Belgian or Swiss institution (Prix des Jeunes Actuaires) as well as the best doctoral thesis on topics relating to an economic, financial or insurance issue linked to risk management (Prix des Jeunes Docteurs).

-Denis Kessler, Chairman & CEO of SCOR, and André Lévy-Lang, Chairman of the SCOR Corporate Foundation for Science, presented the 2019 Actuarial Awards for France in Paris on December 12, 2019, in conjunction with the French Institute of Actuaries.
+Denis Kessler, Chairman & CEO of SCOR, and André Lévy-Lang, Chairman of the SCOR Corporate Foundation for Science, presented the 2020 Actuarial Awards for France during a virtual conference held on December 10, 2020, in conjunction with the French Institute of Actuaries.

 To consult all of the award-winning dissertations and theses, go to the dedicated Actuarial Awards page here.